decentraland/old-documentation/_posts/documentation/building-scenes/2018-01-02-introduction.md

 ---

-We went for the React way, for several reasons:
+We went for the React approach, for several reasons:

 - It takes advantage of the evolution of web technologies that occured in the past 10 years.
 - It's simpler to understand, it removes tons of boilerplate code that's not related to the business logic of the scene.